You are here

 - Those who are participants in eligible APMs and who are QPs.

-- Those who fall under a low-volume threshold for treating Medicare patients (<$10,000 in Part B charges OR <100 Part B patients).
+- Those who fall under a low-volume threshold for treating Medicare patients bill $30,000 or less in Part B allowed charges OR 100 or fewer Part B patients).

 What is MIPS?

-In Year 1 (2019) physicians participating in MIPS will receive a composite score based on four weighted categories:
+In Year 1 (2019 payments based on 2017 performance) physicians participating in MIPS will receive a composite score based on four weighted categories:

 - Clinical Practice Improvement Activities=15%